ZHaskell/docs/Z-Data/Array.md

 # Boxed, Unboxed

-For many haskellers, using arrays may be the first time one wants to know what's the difference between boxed, unboxed types.
+For many Haskellers, using arrays may be the first time one wants to know what's the difference between boxed, unboxed types.
 It's important to spend some time explaining these buzzwords.

 In other languages, you often have to distinguish *reference* and *value*.
 For example, in C pointers are references to other objects.
 It's a memory location in hardware sense: you can use machine code to follow a reference to the memory it pointing to.
 While the other non-pointer types value are not memory locations, their 1-0 arrangements stands for a certain value of that type.

-In haskell almost every value you see is a pointer from C's perspective, i.e. a memory location point to a heap object, for example a data type like:
+In Haskell almost every value you see is a pointer from C's perspective, i.e. a memory location point to a heap object, for example a data type like:

 ```haskell
 data Foo = Foo Int Char